-- Complexity:- It is directly related to software reliability, so representing complexity is important.
-Complexity-oriented metric is a method of determining the complexity of a program’s control structure, by simplifying the code into a graphical representation.
+- Complexity is directly related to software reliability, so representing complexity is important.
+The complexity-oriented metric determines the complexity of a program’s control structure by simplifying the code into a graphical representation.

-- Test Coverage Metrics:- It is a way of estimating fault and reliability by performing the complete test of software products.
+- Test Coverage Metrics:- It is a way of estimating fault and reliability by completing software product tests.
 Software reliability means it is the function of determining that the system has been completely verified and tested.

-- Researchers have realized that good management can result in the better products.
+- Researchers have realized that good management can result in better products.

-- A good management can achieve higher reliability by using better development process,risk management process,configuration management process, etc.
+- Good management can achieve higher reliability by using better development, risk management,and configuration management processes.

 The quality of the product is directly related to the process.
-The process metrics can be used to estimate, monitor and improve the reliability and quality of software.
+Process metrics can be used to estimate, monitor, and improve the reliability and quality of software.

 Fault and Failure Metrics are mainly used to check whether the system is completely failure-free.
-Both the types of faults found out during the testing process (i.e. before delivery) as well as the failure reported by users after delivery are collected, summarized and analyzed to achieve this goal.
+Both the types of faults found during the testing process (i.e. before delivery) as well as the failure reported by users after delivery are collected, summarized, and analyzed to achieve this goal.

-Software reliability is measured in terms of mean time between failures (MTBF).
+Software reliability is measured in terms of the mean time between failures (MTBF).
 MTBF consists of

-- Mean to failure (MTTF): It is the difference of time between two consecutive failures
+- Mean to failure (MTTF): It is the time difference between two consecutive failures.

 - Mean time to repair (MTTR): It is the time required to fix the failure.